westNeighbor/blender_music_visualizer/README.md

 Now it's supporting live microphone to drive data.
 Just select an object and give the <code>Data Path</code>.

 - If you don't know the <code>Data Path</code>, just right click a data and <strong>Copy Data Path</strong>.
+- Increase the `Volume Scale` to `100` make the effect more obvious.

 </td>
 </tr>